adarshamrit/TheTomorrow/README.md

-# TheTomorrow
+# The Tomorrow
-The Tomorrow Project for the Tomorrow Team
+The Tomorrow Project for the Tomorrow Team.

+This Website is a collaboartive effort by our college group comprising of 7 members.

+The Website is a showcase of our skills in HTML, CSS, JavaScript and teamwork.